-2013 CIT Utah Officer of the Year
+2014 CIT Utah Officer of the Year

-NAMI Utah and the Division of Substance Abuse and Mental Health joined CIT Utah in presenting Officer Yuen the award during the 2013 NAMI Utah Conference in Salt Lake City.
+NAMI Utah and the Division of Substance Abuse and Mental Health joined CIT Utah in presenting Sgt.
+Carl Muniz of the Utah Department of Corrections with the 2014 CIT Utah Officer of the Year award during the 2014 NAMI Utah Conference held in Salt Lake City.

 Past CIT Regional Coordinators Honored at NAMI Utah Conference